raven-08/ArnisStike-Detection-using-CONVLTSM-Approach/readme.md

-Note: Datasets are not pushed in github due to storage restrictions
+Note: Datasets were not pushed in github due to storage restrictions

 => Install the Libraries from requirements.txt